celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 wallet application, the raw data (i.e. entropy) may still be available in the key, but has been obscured by the introduced errors.
 Given expertise and time, a user may being able to manually locate and remove any errors present in the phrase.
 Most users don't have the required expertise or time.
-This CIP aims to provide a standard way to remove these errors automatically.
+CIP-$ aims to provide a standard way to remove these errors automatically.

-When information is lost from the phrase (e.g. some of the words are entirely missing), or when the heuristic does not do appropriately model a particular error, the heuristic based approach may fail.
+When information is lost from the phrase (e.g. some of the words are entirely missing), or when the heuristic does not do appropriately model a particular error, heuristics based approaches may fail.
-The introduction of error correcting codes can allow for recovering phases with a number of arbitrary errors, covering many cases that heuristic based approaches cannot.
+Proposed here is the introduction of error correcting codes, which can recover phases with a number of arbitrary errors, covering many cases that model based approaches cannot.

 ## Specification